Originally published May 11, 2020.

 Factors that Affect Demand Letter Response Time

 There are four primary factors that can affect how long it will take for you to get your check after we send our demand letter to the insurance company, and they include:

 - The insurance adjuster’s workload—Insurance adjusters are individuals who work for insurance companies and who are tasked with managing claims from policyholders or from people who were harmed by policyholders.
 When adjusters are working through many claims at the same time, their responses may be delayed.

-- The amount of evidence and documentation in the demand letter—If the insurance company believes the demand letter is lacking in information or evidence, it may request additional information.
+- The amount of evidence and documentation in the demand letter—If the insurance company believes the demand letter is lacking in evidence, it may request additional information.
 That can delay the time it takes for them to agree to pay.
 Our lawyers work hard to ensure that our demand letters are airtight to avoid this delay.

 - The amount of money requested in the demand letter—Although it’s our goal to ensure our clients get paid fairly, we also want them to get paid on time.
 For that reason, we work hard to determine settlement amounts that are fair and reasonable, while also ensuring that they’re sufficient to cover our clients’ injury-related expenses both now and in the future.